juntyr/compression-safeguards/README.md

 ### (a) Safeguards for users of lossy compression

+We provide the lower-level `compression-safeguards` package and the user-facing `numcodecs-safeguards` and `xarray-safeguards` frontend packages, which can all be used to apply safeguards.
+We generally recommend using the safeguards through one of their integrations with popular (compression) APIs, e.g. `numcodecs-safeguards` for quickly getting started with a ready-made compressor for non-chunked arrays, or `xarray-safeguards` for adopting safeguards post-hoc and applying them to already compressed (chunked) data arrays.

 #### `numcodecs-safeguards`

-We recommend using the safeguards through one of their integrations with popular compression APIs, e.g. `numcodecs-safeguards` for non-chunked data:
+You can get started quickly with the `numcodecs`-compatible `SafeguardsCodec` meta-compressor for non-chunked arrays:

 ```py
 import numpy as np